GuillermoBustosPerez/Two-microscopes-flint-abrasion/README.md

 ## **General information**

 **Title:** Microscope agnosticism and the characterization of sedimentary abrasion of flint stone tools.
+**Journal**: Journal of Archaeological Science: Reports.
 **Authors:**

   * Guillermo Bustos-Pérez $^{1,2,3, 4}$